MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 #### Content

 Value of the content property of the item.
-This will be used to render search results.
+This model will be used to render search results.

 |Property |Type |Description |
 |:----------|:-------------|:----------|